vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 <br>

-Please let me know if you know a good alternative docking station that matches my requirements!
+Know a good alternative that meets those requirements?
+Let me know!

 ----
 ### Camera

-A newer 4K camera with auto-zoom and auto-follow features would be a nice upgrade.
+A 4K camera with auto-zoom and auto-follow would be a solid upgrade, sharp and clear for video calls.
-Then everybody can see me sharp and clearly in the next video call!

 ---
 ### Chair

-There are so many brands that make good chairs.\
-It is very hard to choose a good one.
-For now, I found these two.\
-Any other good suggestions?
+There are a lot of good chair brands, which makes choosing difficult.
+These two are my current top picks, open to other suggestions.

 * {{imgBasket}} [Haworth Fern](https://www.haworth.com/eu/en/products/executive-chairs/fern.html)
 * {{imgBasket}} [Noblechairs gaming leather chair](https://www.noblechairs.com/nl-nl/epic-series/gaming-chair-pu-leather?attribute%5Bcolor%5D=Zwart%20/%20Zwart)